tsgates/arch-wiki-markdown/wiki/Alopex.md

 > Window Rules

-Alopex also has the ability to define limited window rules based on the WM_NAME and WM_CLASS strings from X11.
+Alopex also has the ability to define limited window rules based on the resource name or class name strings from the client window's WM_CLASS property.
 You can modify, or add to, these rules by editing the rules array in config.h using the following syntax:

     static Rule rules[] = {
        { "name",   "class",  tags,   flags },